-- Remain silent: TURN OFF Cell Phones & Computers

-- Turn off lights

-- Do not move or walk around

-- Crouch down and remain motionless

-- Put physical barriers between you and the entrance to your area

-• If no barriers are available, lie on the floor away from high traffic areas and remain motionless when is it over?
+- Remain silent: TURN OFF cellphones and computers - Turn off lights - Do not move or walk around - Crouch down and remain motionless - Put physical barriers between you and the entrance to your area - If no barriers are available, lie on the floor away from high traffic areas and remain motionless when is it over?
 Await an 'All Clear' message from police on the scene

-CALL: If you perceive a threat or emergency: Dial 911 from a campus phone or call

-972-860-4290 (Dispatch) from a cell phone, send text messages if possible - do not use voice.
+CALL: If you perceive a threat or emergency: Dial 911 from a campus phone or call 972-860-4290 (Dispatch) from a cellphone, send text messages if possible - do not use voice.